How to choose the best outdoor projector for 2024

-This neat little portable projector is unlikely to win any awards for its specs but stands out for its size and ease of use.
-It has been made with wireless streaming in mind and can connect to devices using Wi-Fi, USB-C and HDMI.
-It’s 480p and has 200 ANSI Lumen, so it would definitely need to be dark outside to get a decent image, but the GV1 has a 3-hour battery life – and even doubles as a Bluetooth speaker.
+This neat little portable projector is unlikely to win any awards for its specs, but stands out for its size and ease of use.
+It has been made with wireless streaming in mind and can connect to devices using Wi-Fi, Chromecast, AirPlay, and HDMI.
+It’s 1280 x 720 display resolution and has 300 Lumen, so it would likely have to be dark outside to get a decent image.

 The Optoma GT1080e has an impressive spec sheet that should mean it performs well in both ambient light and dark conditions – perfect for outdoors.
 It’s short-throw, can project up to 300 inches, has 3000 lumens and a 25000:1 contrast ratio.
 The GT1080e has a resolution of 1920 x 1080 (HD) and can even display 3D content.

 Great for 4K gaming: BenQ TK850

 If money is no object and you want a stunning 4K experience from your projector, then the BenQ TK850 could be the one for you.
 With 3000 ANSI lumens, 3840 x 2160 resolution (Ultra HD), HDR and a large 30,000:1 contrast ratio – the BenQ TK850 is a beast of a projector with a highly impressive skill set.
 Good timing for any sports fans with a large budget: the TK850 has a dedicated sports mode that enhances picture and sound during games.
 The downside is that it lacks streaming features.

 Great for mid-range price/high lumen: Optoma HD145X

 The Optoma HD145X is a mid-range projector that still offers fantastic brightness – a large 3600 lumens – for under £500.
 It projects up to 301 inches, is 1080p Full HD resolution and can display 3D content.
 It's a long throw model with a 25,000:1 contrast ratio, has a five-watt speaker and comes with a single HDMI port.